zenanetwork/iris/staking/README.md

 ### How to propose a MsgSignerUpdate transaction

-The `bridge` service in an existing validator's heimdall process polls for `SignerChange` event periodically and generates and broadcasts the transaction once it detects and parses the event.
+The `bridge` service in an existing validator's iris process polls for `SignerChange` event periodically and generates and broadcasts the transaction once it detects and parses the event.
 An existing validator on the network can also leverage the CLI to send the transaction:

 ```
-heimdallcli tx staking signer-update --proposer <PROPOSER_ADDRESS> --id <VALIDATOR_ID> --new-pubkey <NEW_PUBKEY> --tx-hash <ETH_TX_HASH> --nonce <VALIDATOR_NONCE> --log-index <LOG_INDEX> --block-number <BLOCK_NUMBER>
+iriscli tx staking signer-update --proposer <PROPOSER_ADDRESS> --id <VALIDATOR_ID> --new-pubkey <NEW_PUBKEY> --tx-hash <ETH_TX_HASH> --nonce <VALIDATOR_NONCE> --log-index <LOG_INDEX> --block-number <BLOCK_NUMBER>
 ```

 Or the REST server :

 ```
 curl -X POST "localhost:1317/staking/signer-update?proposer=<PROPOSER_ADDRESS>&id=<VALIDATOR_ID>&new-pubkey=<NEW_PUBKEY>&tx-hash=<ETH_TX_HASH>&nonce=<VALIDATOR_NONCE>&log-index=<LOG_INDEX>&block-number=<BLOCK_NUMBER>"